25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 • Saija Kultala, City of Turku, Finland

-• Becoming an Age-friendly Leader.
+• Option 3: Becoming an Age-friendly Leader.
 Natalie Turner, Centre for Ageing Better, UK and Anne Berit Rafoss, Centre for age-friendly Norway.
 This workshop sets out the key principles and skills for age-friendly leadership and why it’s important.
 It will bring in examples from the Nordic network for age-friendly cities and the recently published UK Age-friendly leadership guide.
 Prioritized for delegates who are involved in coordinating age-friendly programmes and initiatives at local level.
 Find more info here

 • Plenum Session: Building Age-Friendly Environments through Urban Planning.
 Examples from research and practice of how we can support age-friendly, accessible environments and ageing in place.